pivorodrigues/devopstips/awssn.md

 - **Replication events** — Amazon S3 sends event notifications for replication configurations that have S3 Replication Time Control (S3 RTC) enabled.
 It sends these notifications when an object fails replication, when an object exceeds the 15-minute threshold, when an object is replicated after the 15-minute threshold, and when an object is no longer tracked by replication metrics.
 It publishes a second event when that object replicates to the destination Region.

 Amazon S3 supports the following destinations where it can publish events:

+- **Amazon Simple Notification Service (Amazon SNS) topic** - Amazon SNS is a flexible, fully managed push messaging service.
+Using this service, you can push messages to mobile devices or distributed services.
+With SNS you can publish a message once, and deliver it one or more times.

+- **Amazon Simple Queue Service (Amazon SQS) queue** - Amazon SQS is a scalable and fully managed message queuing service.
+You can use SQS to transmit any volume of data without requiring other services to be always available.
+In your notification configuration, you can request that Amazon S3 publish events to an SQS queue.
+Currently, Standard SQS queue is only allowed as an Amazon S3 event notification destination, whereas FIFO SQS queue is not allowed.

+- **AWS Lambda** - AWS Lambda is a compute service that makes it easy for you to build applications that respond quickly to new information.AWS Lambda runs your code in response to events such as image uploads, in-app activity, website clicks, or outputs from connected devices.
+You can use AWS Lambda to extend other AWS services with custom logic, or create your own backend that operates at AWS scale, performance, and security.
+With AWS Lambda, you can easily create discrete, event-driven applications that execute only when needed and scale automatically from a few requests per day to thousands per second.
+AWS Lambda can run custom code in response to Amazon S3 bucket events.
+You upload your custom code to AWS Lambda and create what is called a Lambda function.
+When Amazon S3 detects an event of a specific type (for example, an object created event), it can publish the event to AWS Lambda and invoke your function in Lambda.
+In response, AWS Lambda executes your function.